Sometimes, you can feel completely alone as a senior pastors wife.

 You can’t do it alone, nor were you designed to.

 It’s OK to need the Lord, Pastor’s Wife

 So, give yourself permission to say “I’m overwhelmed” and run to the Rock that is higher than you.
 Shut out the world and crawl to the Father.
-I promise He will give you the trace and mercy you need and crave.
-As you spend time in His presence, He will make your foundation sure, your confidence soar and your foundation sure.
+I promise He will give you the grace and mercy you need and crave.
+As you spend time in His presence, He will make your foundation sure, your confidence soar, and your foundation sure.